jruby/warbler/README.txt

 Finally, edit the config/warble.rb to your taste.
 If you install the gem but later decide you'd like to have it as a plugin, use the +pluginize+ command:

     warble pluginize

+If you wish to upgrade or switch one or more java libraries from what's bundled in the Warbler gem, simply change the jars in WARBLER_HOME/lib, or modify the +java_libs+ attribute of Warbler::Config to include the files you need.

 Once Warbler is installed as a plugin, you can use +rake+ to build the war (with the same set of tasks as above).